allanw/droplet/README.md

-A simple Dropbox-based blog generator built using Bottle.
+Dropbox-based blog generator built using Bottle.

 It uses: